OnePlanet: To help your English, with short articles and videos about the natural environment...

 What do I mean by "clear English"?

-When I say that OnePlanet is in clear English, I mean the language that English-speaking professionals use at work (not the English they use in the pub with their friends).
+OnePlanet is in the kind of English that British and American professionals use at work (not the English they use at a football match).
 Doctors and scientists, lawyers and businesspeople, architects and engineers.
 You could call it standard English, or international English.

 It's English without the strange bits.
-No 'informal English', no dialect, no vernacular, no slang, no newspeak, no buzzwords, no trending expressions.
+No 'informal English', no idioms, no dialect, no vernacular, no slang, no newspeak, no buzzwords, no trending expressions.

 Complex ideas don't need complicated language.
 They may need a few technical expressions like biome and habitat; larva and exuviae; browser and grazer; predation and symbiosis; understorey and canopy; but you can talk about them in clear English.